vivaria/edisonrul.ing/docs/source/cards/g/gift-of-the-martyr.md

 ### Card Rulings

-●“Gift of the Martyr” increases the monster’s ATK by the original ATK of the monster sent to the GY.
+*   “Gift of the Martyr” increases the monster’s ATK by the original ATK of the monster sent to the GY.
-●Sending a monster to the GY is a cost for “Gift of the Martyr”.
+*   Sending a monster to the GY is a cost for “Gift of the Martyr”.
 This is an effect that targets.
-●You can send a face-down monster to the GY as the cost of “Gift of the Martyr”.
+*   You can send a face-down monster to the GY as the cost of “Gift of the Martyr”.
 Refer to the original ATK of the monster.